The best ghd straighteners in 2024 as reviewed by beauty editors

 How to choose the best ghd straighteners for you

-- Hair type: If you have curly or very thick hair (or both), the wider plates of the ghd Max will work well, while something slimline and simple like the Original IV Styler is great for fine and straighter hair.
-Length is important, too, as very short hairstyles need narrower plates, such as those of the ghd Mini, while those with very long hair may appreciate the predictive technology of the Platinum+.
-For those with hair that lacks volume, the Glide or Duet Blowdry brushes may appeal, as they smooth without completely flattening sections.
+• Hair type: If you have curly or very thick hair, the wide plates of the ghd Max will be a godsend, while something slimline and simple like the Original IV styler is a good choice for fine and straighter hair.
+Hair length is important, too, as very short styles need narrower plates, such as those of the ghd Mini, while those with very long hair may appreciate the predictive technology of the Platinum+.
+Or, for those with hair that lacks volume, the Glide Hot Brush may appeal, as it smooths without completely flattening sections, too.

-- Styling abilities: Each model on this list is designed to straighten hair, but do you also want to create curls and waves with your tool?
-If so, a model with a curved barrel, such as the ghd Gold, would be a smart choice.
+• Styling behaviour: Every model on this list is designed to straighten hair, but do you also want to be able to curl and wave with your tool?
+If so, picking a model with a curved barrel, such as the ghd Gold, would be a smart choice.
 Think about how often you straighten, too.
 If daily, it makes sense to invest in a tool that inflicts less damage on strands.
 If you are only an occasional user of heated tools, a more basic model without hair health benefits will likely suffice.

-- Budget: ghd is a premium brand and none of these stylers come at bargain bucket prices.
-However, often the newer the model (and the technology), the higher the price.
+• Budget: ghd is a premium brand and none of these stylers come at bargain basement prices.
+However, often the newer the model (and its technology), the higher the price tag.
 If your budget is smaller, consider an older device like the Original IV or Gold.
-Both are still high-performing tools but, as they aren't the brand's latest, they cost less.
-This is also true of shopping events like the ghd Black Friday sale, when slightly older models usually have more generous discounts.
+Both are still high-performing tools but, as they aren't the brand's latest, they tend to come at better-value prices.
+This is particularly true during shopping events, such as the ghd Black Friday sale, when slightly older models usually have most generous discounts.

 Do ghd straighteners turn off automatically?